wazuh/wazuh-documentation/source/upgrade-guide/troubleshooting.rst

 Application Not Found
 ---------------------

 If you encounter the message *Application Not Found* when accessing the Wazuh dashboard after upgrading, it might be that the configuration file ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` wasn't overwritten with new changes.
-To resolve this issue, update the ``uiSettings.overrides.defaultRoute`` setting value with ``/app/wz-home`` in the configuration file:
+To resolve this issue, update the ``uiSettings.overrides.defaultRoute`` setting with the``/app/wz-home`` value in the configuration file:

 .. code-block:: none